asyncapi/.github/profile/README.md

 - **Subscribe to our [Newsletter](https://www.asyncapi.com/)**: keep up to date on the project's status.
 - **GitHub issues**: for bugs and feature requests.
 - **GitHub Pull Requests (PRs)**: for fixes or new features already discussed, as per the [contributing guidelines](https://github.com/asyncapi/asyncapi/blob/master/CONTRIBUTING.md#contributing-to-asyncapi).
-- **The AsyncAPI [YouTube Channel](https://www.youtube.com/playlist?list=PLbi1gRlP7pijUwZJErzyYf_Rc-PWu4lXS)**: we record and upload our public community meetings here.
+- **The AsyncAPI [YouTube Channel](https://www.youtube.com/playlist?list=PLbi1gRlP7pijUwZJErzyYf_Rc-PWu4lXS)**: it's where we record and upload our public community meetings.

 ## 👩🏽‍💻 Contribute to AsyncAPI